discontented/A440/api.md

   });
 ```

+## Widget API

+Include [this script](https://w.soundcloud.com/player/api.js) to use the SoundCloud Widget API
+* This allows control of the widget on the page the widget is inserted into.

 ## Issues
 * Cap on access to SC API.
     * Must wait over a time period to be allowed access again through the API.